 BB Biotech is a high-conviction, fundamental and long-term investor that offers investors direct access to a select portfolio of promising, fast-growing and profitable biotech companies listed on stock markets around the world, but with a strong bias to the US.
 BB Biotech aims to deliver a compound total return of at least 15% per year with an annual dividend equivalent to 5% of NAV.

-In terms of style, BB Biotech is a high-conviction (fairly concentrated portfolio), fundamental (driven by hard realities rather than sentiment) and long-term investor.
-It is also a long-only investor; that is to say that it is not a hedge fund and does not use financial instruments to reduce individual stock or market risk (in contrast to one of the other biotech specialists within its peer group).
+In terms of style, BB Biotech is a high-conviction, fundamental and long-term investor.
+It is also a long-only investor; i.e. it is not a hedge fund and does not use financial instruments to reduce individual stock or market risk (in contrast to one of the other biotech specialists within its peer group).

 BB Biotech invests across the small-to-mid-cap spectrum of the US biotech sector and does so exclusively in human therapeutic companies (thereby excluding med-tech, diagnostics and other activities that may be included in a broader definition).
 This means it has an investment universe of around 300 companies.